 The above Chicken and Whole Grain Cereal Recipe is the standard dry dog food recipe from Chappie.

-It contains some Chicken but also uses some other unnamed meat ingredients.
-These provide a small portion of protein and fat.
+It contains some Chicken which is a high-quality addition but as we touched on earlier, it also uses some other unnamed meat ingredients.

 The recipe then uses a large portion of grain ingredients such as wheat and maize to provide a very large portion of carbohydrates.